Silent Auction Donation Request Letter: How-To & Templates

 Finding the right person to address your donation request letter to will require a little more research upfront, but the reward will follow.

-Acknowledge your donor relationship
+Step 2: Acknowledge your relationship with the prospect.

 To begin your silent auction donation request letter, first introduce yourself and acknowledge the relationship your organization has with the recipient.
 For example: “You have played a huge role in the success of our organization for years.
 We can’t thank you enough for supporting us as a frequent donor and volunteer.”